Home / Faith / Put Sin To Death.

 About Matthew S

-I'm currently a Deacon at a Baptist Church in the process of becoming an elder.
+I'm currently an elder at a Southern Baptist Church in a small town.
 I have an amazing wife and one son.
 Currently work in a box/puzzle factory.
 I enjoy studying God's word, lifting weights, hiking, hunting and fishing.

 Check Also